Media filter

 Peat-sand filter in United States.
 The filter treats stormwater runoff from a residential area.
 Stormwater from streets is first routed to a small detention basin (rear of photo, behind berm), which removes coarse sediment.
 After filtration an under-drain piping system discharges the filtered water to an adjacent stream.

 A media filter is a type of filter that uses a bed of sand, peat, shredded tires, foam, crushed glass, geo-textile fabric, anthracite, crushed granite or other material to filter water for drinking, swimming pools, aquaculture, irrigation, stormwater management, oil and gas operations, and other applications.

 Each layer of media is designed to filter out specific types and sizes of particles, allowing for more efficient and effective removal of contaminants.

+Types of media filtration

+Media filtration is a type of granular depth filtration process in which water passes through one or more layers of filter media.
+It is primarily used for the removal of suspended solids, turbidity, and some microorganisms from water.

+Depending on the number and arrangement of filter media, media filtration can be classified into single-media, dual-media, and multi-media filtration systems.
+The material is arranged in such a way that the density and particle size decrease with increasing depth.

+The single-media filtration typically uses sand as the sole filter material.
+It is commonly applied for the removal of relatively small particles and turbidity.

+The dual-media filtration combines sand with a coarser and less dense material such as anthracite.
+This configuration improves the removal of suspended solids and reduces the accumulation of particles at the surface of the sand layer, allowing for longer filtration cycles and more efficient operation.

+Multi-media consists out of three or more layers of different filter media, such as anthracite, sand, and gravel.
+The varying physical properties of these materials, including particle size and density, enhance the filtration performance by enabling more effective removal of particles throughout the depth of the filter bed.

 Design

 One design brings the water in the top of a container through a "header" which distributes the water evenly.
 The filter "media" start with fine sand on the top and then becomes gradually coarser sand in a number of layers followed by gravel on the bottom, in gradually larger sizes.
 The top sand physically removes particles from the water.
 The job of the subsequent layers is to support the finer layer above and provide efficient drainage.

 As particles become trapped in the media, the differential pressure across the bed increases.
 Periodically, a backwash may be initiated to remove the solids trapped in the bed.
 During backwash, flow is directed in the opposite direction from normal flow.
 In multi-media filters, the layers in the media re-stratify due to density differences prior to resuming normal filtration.
 Multimedia filter can remove particles down to 10-25 microns.